Skip to content

 How to Choose a Vitamin D Supplement

-Researchers almost always use cholecalciferol to study vitamin D’s effects on the body.
-It is most often extracted from sheep’s wool.
+Researchers almost always use cholecalciferol (vitamin D3) to study vitamin D’s effects on the body.
+It is the type we recommend for supplementation.

-Having said that, not all cholecalciferol is the same.
+It’s important to note though that not all cholecalciferol is the same.
 Pure vitamin D is incredibly small.
-It’s so small that raw material suppliers, the companies that make the ingredients for supplement manufacturers, usually dilute it to make it easier to work with.
+It’s so small that raw material suppliers (the companies that make the ingredients for supplement manufacturers) usually dilute it to make it easier to work with.

 Most of the time, they dilute cholecalciferol with lactose, BHT, BHA, sodium benzoate, or sorbic acid.

-This is one of the benefits of Life Time’s Vitamin D+K. We use cholecalciferol that isn’t diluted with lactose.
+One of the benefits of Life Time’s Vitamin D+K2 is that we use cholecalciferol that isn’t diluted with lactose.

 To maintain optimal vitamin D levels, the vitamin D council recommends: